Discrimination of neutron-$\gamma$ in the low energy regime using machine learning for an EJ-276D plastic scintillator: Machine Learning

 As an alternate to PSD technique, machine learning algorithms are being explored in various experiments~\cite{Yun:2024fxv,Yu:2025lxz,BOREXINO:2023nsa} to distinguish different backgrounds.
 These methods do not directly rely on predefined charge integration windows, but can be trained to learn non-linear features from the raw waveforms.
 In this work, we will focus on the use of artiﬁcial neural networks (ANN), especially the MultiLayer Perceptron (MLP)~\cite{Bourlard1994} using a Bayesian inference, and a Support Vector Machine (SVM)~\cite{svm} algorithms for the separation of neutron and $\gamma$ events.

 The MLP Bayesian Neural Network (MLPBNN) approach combines the structure of a traditional neural network with probabilistic modeling.
 In this framework, weights and biases are treated as probability distributions rather than fixed values.
 The network consists of one input layer, one or more hidden layers and a output layer.
 Bayesian inference is used to estimate these distributions, allowing the model to capture uncertainty in predictions.
 This approach improves generalization, offers uncertainty estimates, and reduces overfitting, especially in small or noisy datasets.
 MLPBNN is an efficient technique to tag the nonlinear correlation with associated uncertainties.
+This algorithm has been proven to be efficient for various practical application such as pattern recognition in image analysis~\cite{VEHTARI20001183}.
 In parallel, SVM algorithm which is also a supervised ML algorithm, used for classification and regression tasks.
 It works by finding the optimal hyperplane that best separates data points of different classes in a higher-dimensional space.
 The key idea is to maximize the margin between the closest data points (support vectors) and the hyperplane.
 SVMs can also use kernel functions to handle non-linear data by mapping it into a higher-dimensional space where a linear separator is possible.
 SVMs are known for their accuracy and effectiveness in high-dimensional spaces.